 Homelessness

 Homelessness or being at risk of being made homeless is a significant risk for children or young people.
 The DSL should refer to the local housing authority at the earliest opportunity.
 The Homelessness Reduction Act 2017 places a new legal duty on English councils to provide meaningful help, including an assessment of need and circumstances.
 The DfE and the Ministry of Housing, communities and local government have published joint statutory guidance on the provision of accommodation for 16- and 17-year old’s who may be homeless or require accommodation.
-A series of fact sheets can be accessed here
+A series of fact sheets can be accessed here.

 Private Fostering